kasparpalgi/calculate-development-goals/README.md

 Demo: https://calculate.crnw.uk

+## License

+Feel free to use however you wish but keep the footer link.
 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: